 This seminar report delves into the crucial role of leadership in effectively managing organizational change during the COVID-19 pandemic, with a specific focus on safeguarding employee well-being.
 The pandemic, which began in late 2019, created a seismic shift in traditional workplace models, necessitating swift adaptations in response to new working conditions, health and safety protocols, and mental health support systems.
 Leadership emerged as the linchpin for addressing not only immediate health concerns but also the resilience and well-being of the workforce.
 This report comprehensively reviews both theoretical and empirical aspects, emphasizing the significance of adaptable, empathetic, and ethical leadership styles.
 It underscores leadership's practical implications in terms of change management, employee well-being, and organizational resilience during times of crisis.

 The report draws from established theories in crisis leadership, change management, and ethical leadership to highlight the multifaceted nature of leadership's role.
-Adaptive leadership, guided by scholars like Chris Argyris and Ronald Heifetz, becomes indispensable during crises, requiring leaders to empower teams in tackling complex challenges.
-Change management theories by John Kotter and Kurt Lewin offer frameworks for understanding how organizations adapt to change, a skill crucial during the pandemic's upheavals.
+Adaptive leadership remained indispensable during crises, requiring leaders to empower teams in tackling complex challenges.
 Employee well-being and resilience, emphasized through the Job Demands-Resources Model, showcase leadership as a vital resource in mitigating job demands and fostering employee well-being.

 The empirical evidence within the report corroborates these theoretical foundations, demonstrating that organizations led by leaders who embraced adaptability, empathy, and ethical behavior were more successful in navigating the pandemic's challenges.
 These leaders ensured positive outcomes such as employee well-being, effective change management, organizational resilience, and trust maintenance.

-As organizations continue grappling with the pandemic's impact, this report serves as a bridge between theory and practice, providing valuable insights to organizational leaders.
-It underscores the enduring importance of leadership in enhancing organizational resilience, preserving employee well-being, and driving change management in times of adversity.
+Keywords:

 CHAPTER I: INTRODUCTION